ffdev-info/combiner/README.md

 Combiner is a small utility to combine [ffdev.info][ffdev-1] signature files into one signature file for bulk testing.

+The application makes sure that identifiers are unique and align for all input xml.
+It also makes sure that PUIDs are unique.
+You can use an optional prefix using `--prefix` so that PUIDs are recognizable in your workflow.

 [ffdev-1]: https://ffdev.info

 ## Developer install